banyaszvonat/breaking-videogames/_posts/2023-11-03-sm_warehouse-oddities.md

 ![](/breaking-videogames/assets/goofy_door.png)

 Once you break into the central office to plant explosives, you find these large windows.
-The partialy transparency seems to break for unknown reasons sometimes.
+The partial transparency seems to break for unknown reasons sometimes.
 Either feeding on an enemy or reloading the game seems to cause it.

 ![](/breaking-videogames/assets/broken_alpha1.png)
 ![](/breaking-videogames/assets/broken_alpha2.png)

+These are supposed to be wooden window frames.
+I didn't take a screenshot of the normal appearance.

 Screenshots are taken with the Unofficial Patch 9.6 Basic version.